gassama94/drf-api/TESTING.md

 # Hidden wonders API Manual Testing
 ### Overview of Hidden Wonders API

-The Hidden Wonders API is a robust digital platform designed for an interactive blogging community.
+The Catch-up API is a robust digital platform designed for an interactive blogging community.
 This API serves as the backbone of a dynamic web application where users can engage with a wide range of content through blog posts, comments, likes, and followers.
 It's tailored to offer both social interaction and informational content sharing.

 ## Key Features
 - **Blog Posts Management:** Users can create, view, edit, and delete blog posts.
 This feature is central to the platform, fostering a vibrant community of content creators and readers.